Bakhresa Sugar Limited

-Bakhresa Sugar Limited, whose official name is Bagamoyo Sugar Limited (BSL), is a sugar manufacturer in Tanzania, the second-largest economy in the East African Community.
+Bakhresa Sugar Limited, whose official name is Bagamoyo Sugar Limited (BSL), is a sugar manufacturer in Tanzania.

 Location

 The plantation and planned factory of BSL are located in Bagamoyo District, in the Pwani Region of Tanzania, along the Indian Ocean coast.
 The project sits on 10000 ha of land, that was donated to the Bakhresa Group, who are the developer/owners of the project.
 This is approximately 75 km, by road, north of Dar es Salaam, the financial capital of Tanzania, and its largest city.

 Overview

 Bakhresa Sugar Limited is a privately owned sugar manufacturer.
 It is owned by the Bakhresa Group, an industrial conglomerate, with interests in plastics, agribusiness, baked goods, soft beverages, mineral water, hospitality, transportation and warehousing.
 The project is being developed in phases, with completion expected in five to ten years.